wallarm/product-documentation/docs/2.16/quickstart-en/how-wallarm-works/subscription-plans.md

 # Wallarm WAF subscription plans

-Subscription plan is conditions to access Wallarm WAF: billing amount and frequency, the set of available modules and features.
+Subscription plan is conditions to access Wallarm WAF: subscription period, the set of available modules and features.

 This document describes the parts of the Wallarm WAF subscription plan and the way of forming these parts.